AgoraIO-Community/agora-token-service/README.md

 ```

 ### Token ###
-The token endpoint requires a `channelName`, and the user's `uid` to generate both RTC and RTM tokens.
+The token endpoint requires a `channelName`, the user's `role` (subscriber/publisher), and the user's `uid` to generate both RTC and RTM tokens.
 `(optional)` Pass an integer to represent the token privilege lifetime in seconds.

 **endpoint structure**
 ```
-/token/:channelName/:uid/?expireTime
+/token/:channelName/:role/:uid/?expireTime
 ```

 response: